OnpointSoftwares/E-voting-System/ReadMe.md

-**Voting System**
+**Solypark Opinion Poll System**

 ## Introduction

-This is a web-based online voting system that allows voters to vote for their preferred candidates in an election.
+This is a web-based Solypark Opinion Poll System that allows voters to vote for their preferred candidates in an election.
 The system is designed to be user-friendly and easy to use, with a simple and intuitive interface.
 It also provides a secure and reliable way for voters to cast their votes, with features such as password protection and OTP verification.

 ##Features